enricoliit/SeeElegans/README.md

-Example of use:
+Example of use: the "wholestack.mat" file available at https://figshare.com/articles/media/wholestack_mat/22063073 contains a variable called wholestack.mat that represents a calcium imaging 4D recording of a C. elegans with pan-neuronal GCaMP expression.
+If it is moved in the parent folder of the project the following lines may be run.

-Step 1) commands to run the identification step
+Step 1) commands to run the identification step when in ./Step1Tracking folder

 	% loading stack
 	load('.\..\wholestack.mat');